Terraform roots

 main.tfto verify which modules and listener rules are active in the root. - Inspect

-outputs.tfafter apply to locate hostnames, repository URLs, secret names, and database connection details.
+outputs.tfafter apply to locate hostnames, internal service endpoints, repository URLs, secret names, and database connection details.